DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

 The test fee barely varies because it is capped, so the swing in what people pay for an MOT is almost entirely about repairs.
 A car that sails through costs only the discounted test, while one that fails on brake pads, a tyre, an exhaust blow or a suspension fault can run to many times the fee once the work is done.
-Garages also differ on whether they charge for the retest, with some doing it free within the ten-day window and others billing again.
-And a dealer will usually quote more for any remedial work than an independent, because the fee is fixed but the labour behind the repairs is not.
+Age and mileage matter more than the make of car: an older, higher-mileage car is simply more likely to have worn parts sitting near the pass threshold, so it fails more often and costs more to put right.
+How the car has been looked after in the years before the test matters too, since a car that has had regular servicing tends to fail on fewer and cheaper items than one that has been run on a minimum of maintenance.
+Garages also differ on whether they charge for the retest, with some doing it free within the ten-day window and others billing again if the fault reappears or a new one turns up.
+A dealer will usually quote more for any remedial work than an independent, because the fee is fixed but the labour rate behind the repairs is not, and dealer labour rates tend to run higher in and around big cities than in smaller towns.
+Where you live also shapes how much choice you have: in a city you can often compare several garages within a short drive, while in a rural area there may be only one or two options nearby, which weakens your ability to shop around on repair pricing even though the test fee itself never changes.

 How to pay less

-• Get any repairs quoted separately rather than letting the test garage do them automatically, so you can compare.
+- Get any repairs quoted separately rather than letting the test garage do them automatically, so you can compare against what other drivers have actually paid.

-• Fix simple fails like a blown bulb or a worn wiper yourself before the retest to avoid a labour charge.
+- Fix simple fails like a blown bulb or a worn wiper yourself before the retest to avoid a labour charge on top of parts.

-• Return within ten working days for a free or partial retest rather than paying for a whole new test.
+- Return within ten working days for a free or partial retest rather than paying for a whole new test from scratch.

 Common questions